Tetsuo Harada: Arrival in Europe

+Death

+Harada died on 23 November 2024, at the age of 75.

 Political, social

 During the summer 1974, Tetsuo Harada took part in a symposium organized by the gallery Monika Beck for the city of Homburg, Saarland Germany.
 He carved an Italian marble making "Die Hand von Buddhas" (The Buddha's Hand) 220x140x75cm installed in the city.
 It is his first monumental sculpture in Europe, an ode to Peace, in reaction to the Berlin Wall, separating East and West Germany.
 For Tetsuo Harada it is his first symbolic act to bring Orient and Occident, Buddhism and Catholicism together.

-He met Pedro Tramullas sculptor that quickly became his friend while living in Paris and Jaca in Spain.
-Tramullas father was a painter and his family suffered in Francoist Spain: Pedro organised in 1975 the first international symposium of sculpture in Siresa-Hecho.
-Side to the Pyrenees, in the sculpture garden of Hecho, alongside Bonnard, Johner, Lesne, Miska, Tramullas, Vernier, Yamahata, Harada curved in two grey marble "La mano de la Paz", H160x240x110cm protesting against the dictatorship.
+He met Pedro Tramullas sculptor who quickly became his friend while living in Paris and Jaca in Spain.
+Tramullas' father was a painter and his family suffered in Francoist Spain: Pedro organised in 1975 the first international symposium of sculpture in Siresa-Hecho.
+Beside the Pyrenees, in the sculpture garden of Hecho, alongside Bonnard, Johner, Lesne, Miska, Tramullas, Vernier, Yamahata, Harada curved in two grey marble "La mano de la Paz", H160x240x110cm protesting against the dictatorship.